AxtMueller/Windows-Kernel-Explorer/README.md

 ### About loading driver unsuccessfully
 ##### If WKE prompts "unable to load driver", there may be the following reasons:
 1. Secure boot is enabled.
-2. WKE doesn't run as administrator.
-3. Anti-Virus software prevents the driver from loading.
+2. Anti-Virus software prevents the driver from loading.
 ##### Solutions:
 1. Disable secure boot.
-2. Run WKE as administrator.
-3. Add the files of WKE to the white list of Anti-Virus software.
+2. Add the files of WKE to the white list of Anti-Virus software.

 ### About open source
 It is a bit awkward, so I say straightforwardly: I don't plan to share the source code of this tool, but I may share some source code of test programs that associated with this tool.